tidymodels/baguette/tests/testthat/_snaps/validation.md

       bagger(mpg ~ ., data = mtcars, base_model = "MARS", cost = 2)
     Condition
       Error in `bagger()`:
       !
-When using misclassification costs, `base_model` should be either "CART" or "C5.0".
+When using misclassification costs, `base_model` should be either "CART" or "C5.0", not the string "MARS".

 ---